As a female horror writer, I sometimes think I was born the wrong gender about three decades too late.

 Not in real life, mind you.
 Just within my genre.
 I have many, many writer friends both in real life and online who I am extraordinarily grateful for, but none of those I’m close with write horror.
 Some of them dip into it, sure, but I’m the only writer I know in my little circle of connections who writes predominantly horror.
 Add on top of that that I’m even more niche (literary fiction and poetry often combined with my horror), young (25), and about as girly-looking as they come (see smiley picture in my sidebar)… and I feel damn near isolated.

 I have tried to make connections with other horror writers.
 I joined the Horror Writer’s Association, and although generally friendly, everyone there seems pretty well set already, not to mention very busy.
-I’ve tried rubbing elbows with some Twitter folks, and while some of them, like Kevin James Breaux, have been very welcoming, others answer my tweets but never follow back – and a few don’t even answer.
+I’ve tried rubbing elbows with some Twitter folks, and while some of them have been very welcoming, others answer my tweets but never follow back – and a few don’t even answer.
 I sort of feel like the kid who transfers to a new school in the middle of the year where everyone already has a place to sit at lunch.

 Like I said, I’m several decades late.
 And it doesn’t help that I don’t have any books out yet.
 Most professional authors are hesitant to follow back writers they’ve never heard of; for all they know I could be a crazy stalker.
 Or a big waste of time.